macwilly/Master_Laravel_10/l10-task-list/README.md

 This is a UI friendly tip for when validating forms.
 the `old('[inputName]')` will save the previously used information from the field if there was an error with submition.
 Will only work with forms that are using POST.

+### Reusability_Route_Model_Binding_Form_Requests_Mass_Assignment

+Route Model Binding: Feature in Laravel where Laravel will automatically resolve a model instance based on type of Model that is passed.
+This means in the parameters you pass Object objectName.
+Laravel will automatically fetch the Model from the database, and if not will throw a not found (404).
+This can replace our Model::findOrFail() .
+The task that is passed in the Route path is assumed by Laravel to be the primary key.
+This can be configured in the Model class page app/Models/ by implimenting the method `public function getRouteKeyName(){}`
+`php artisan make:request [name]` this is used to create a form request which can be used to group validation together for re-useability.
+If you have different validations for create/update you can create a form request for both.
+To get the validated data from the new Request class.
+- Import the new class at the top of `web.app` `use App\Http\Requests\[requestName];`
+- Where before a generic `Request` was used change to be new request class
+- change your `$data` to be `$data = $request->validated()` this will use the validated information from the Request Class.
+If it does not validate, the errors will be returned as before. `validated()` returns a key value array.
+`Model::create()` this static method of all models is used to mass assign the values of the model.
+This method takes a key value array to set all of the Model.
+`$model->update()` this static method of all models is used to mass assign the values of the model.
+This method takes a key value array to set all of the Model and will update it.
+By default these two above mass assignments are not enabled.
+This is to prevent users from updating fields that they shouldn't update.
+To enable this add `protected $fillable = ['columnName1', 'columnName3']` to the desired Model.
+More secure because each field is specifically called out.
+`protected $guarded = ['columnName2', 'columnName4']` is the opposite of `$fillable` it allows you to chose which fields are not fillable and the rest will be allowed.